neelsmith/CitableCorpusAnalysis.jl/docs/src/example/corpus.md

 ### Load the source corpus

 We can load the source data into the `CitableTextCorpus` model from a URL.
+The `corpus_cex` function works on string data, so we will use standard Julia methods to load a String from the URL.

 ```jldoctest corpus
 using CitableCorpus